-A trauma-informed teaching practice is an approach to learning with an understanding of the physiological, social, emotional, and academic impacts of trauma and adversity on students allows educators to better serve all students.
+Understanding the physiological, social, emotional, and academic impacts of trauma and adversity on students allows educators to better serve all students.

 Outcome: I cultivate emotional safety in my classroom.